MexicanSocietyUoB/Seminars/assets/posters/2018/february2018/README.md

 M.Perez-Toledo@bham.ac.uk, Marisol Perez-Toledo

 SUBJECT:
-Science Seminars of the Mexican Society 2018
+Science Seminars of the Mexican Society 2018 (second email)

 Dear

-This is just a reminder that your talk for the seminar is next Friday, the 23th of February 2018, 18:00 hours at the Murray Learning Centre UG10.
+This is just a reminder for your talk in the seminar which is next Friday, the 23th of February 2018, 18:00 hours at the Murray Learning Centre UG10.

 Would you please send me the following information by Thursday:

-* (1)a short abstract (maximum 150 words),
+* (1) a short abstract (maximum 150 words),
 * (2) three keywords, and
 * (3) a short biography (maximum 200 words).

 You can share me the presentation on Friday.

 The presentation should be 20 minutes followed by 10 minutes of questions and answers.
 The presentation is in English language and is targeted for a general audience.
 If possible, the presentation should cover introduction to the topic highlighting the novelty and contribution to knowledge, the methodology used in the research, results and conclusions.
 Your presentation is going to be available in the Science Seminar’s website for which we require that the content of your presentation is under the creative commons licence.

-This is the poster for this seminar :) https://raw.githubusercontent.com/MexicanSocietyUoB/seminars/master/assets/posters/2018/february2018/poster/poster_february2018-v01.png
+This is the updated poster for the seminar :) https://raw.githubusercontent.com/MexicanSocietyUoB/seminars/master/assets/posters/2018/february2018/poster/poster_february2018-v01.png

 Should you happen to have any question, please let us know by replying this email!